The declining value of Cloudflare in Australia

 I’ll be watching closely to see if Optus, Telstra and Cloudflare can work out their differences and help build a faster web.

 Originally posted in May 2017.
-Sadly there has been no progress or improvement as of Dec 2018.
+Sadly there has been little progress or improvement as of July 2020 (at least the issue still exists over my Optus 4G mobile connection).

 What’s your thoughts on this situation?
 Share in the comments below.